 Schools and Young People

-Friends of Abingdon has over 200 members with a wealth of local knowledge and contacts, and we would very much like to put some of it to use in helping local young people to know about their town and community.
+Friends of Abingdon has a wealth of local knowledge and contacts, and we would very much like to put some of it to use in helping local young people to know about their town and community.

 For example we: